ddev/ddev/docs/users/cli-usage.md

 ### Configuration files

-_**Note:** If you're providing the settings.php or wp-config.php and DDEV is creating the settings.ddev.php (or wp-config-local.php, AdditionalConfig.php, or similar), the main settings file must explicitly include the appropriate DDEV-generated settings file._
+_**Note:** If you're providing the settings.php or wp-config.php and DDEV is creating the settings.ddev.php (or wp-config-local.php, AdditionalConfig.php, or similar), the main settings file must explicitly include the appropriate DDEV-generated settings file.
+Any changes you need should be in a configuration file that loads after DDEV's settings file (see "Adding Configuration" below)._

 _**Note:** If you do *not* want DDEV-Local to create or manage settings files, set `disable_settings_management: true` in your .ddev/config.yaml or `ddev config --disable-settings-management` and you will be the only one that edits or updates settings files._